 Brimbank Council is in the process of building a new aquatic centre at St Albans and we were asked to supply a report investigating the viability of high efficiency heat pumps for the centre.
 This report was to counter a previous report the council had commissioned that concluded that a gas system was the best solution for the site.
 The report that we produced is extensive and goes into detail about the changes required in changing over from a gas system and the also the integration of thermal storage tanks, solar PVT and other energy efficiency solutions.

 The rise in gas prices in 2018 for councils in Australia resulted in councils revisiting the question:

 ‘HOW can we reduce the energy consumption of our aquatic centre’

 Aquatic centres using gas as a heat source consume large amounts of energy with corresponding large maintenance bills.
 There are better alternatives to gas systems and we have been working with councils to evaluate the energy efficiency of these centres and where savings can be made for existing and proposed centres.

-We have also been working on some hypothetical ‘ultimate designs’ for aquatic centres with particular reference to the high efficiency aquatic centres that have been developed in Lunen and Bramberg in Germany by the Passivehaus Institute.
+We have also been working on some hypothetical ‘ultimate designs’ for aquatic centres with particular reference to the high efficiency aquatic centres that have been developed in Lunen and Bamberg in Germany by the Passivhaus Institute.
 These centres have been closely monitored since 2013 and the results are clear : we need to rethink the design of these centres, how they are powered and what sort of integration of energy systems can be achieved to drive energy costs down for councils.

 Contact us now about an energy efficiency report for your existing or planned aquatic centre.